angular/bower-material/README.md

-This repo is for distribution on `npm` and `bower`.
-The component source code for this library is in the [main Angular Material repository](https://github.com/angular/material).
+This repository is used only for Angular Material v1.x library deployments and localized installs using `npm` and `bower`.
+The actual component source-code for this library is in the
+[main Angular Material repository](https://github.com/angular/material).

-> Please file issues and pull requests against that repository only.
-Do not file issues for this deployment repository.
+> Please file issues and pull requests against that `angular/material` repository only.
+Do not file issues here on the deployment repository.

 ## Layouts and SCSS